 42. All birds and bird parts must be removed from the field.
 Intentional leaving of birds or bird parts will cause disqualification.

 43. Dead Bird – If the dog goes on point and you find that the bird is dead, you must tell the scorekeeper that the bird is dead.
 The scorekeeper will stop the clock and inspect the bird.
-If the bird is cold, stiff or bloody you will not get any credit for that bird.
-If the bird is warm and no blood is detected, the hunter will get full credit.
+If the bird is cold or stiff you will not get any credit for that bird.
+If the bird is warm, the hunter will get full credit.

 44. If a dog interferes in another field and bumps a bird out of that field, the hunter in that field will get full points (a find, a full retrieve, a bagged bird and have a shell forfeited) for that bird.
 The hunter can choose to stop the clock until the other dog leaves the field.
 The offending dog will get a 10 point deduction to their total score.